TonyWu386/courier279/README.md

 - Create and manage contacts, and configure sharing permissions among contacts

 Courier279 offers a unique 3-D user expirence:
-- Centers on an immersive first-person 3-D operating environment (large three.js canvas within React)
+- Centers on an immersive first-person 3-D operating environment
 - Interactions such as viewing messages, contacts, incoming files, etc. will be done in this 3-D environment
 - Customize your own operating environment with flexible tools, and visit other users' customized environments

-Backend: Express + MySQL

-Frontend: React + three.js canvas

 ### Beta Features